Why Low G tuning?

 I like the sustain it has, some strings I have tried appeared to cut off the note as soon as the note was played but the Worth string carries the note for a nice length of time.

 A good thing about the Worth string is that it is sold as a double length, you just cut it in half and have a spare.

 Note: Since writing the above I have discovered the amazing Pepe Romero UT2 Low G Tenor Fluorocarbon Ukulele Strings.

 The low G string is wound; I have tried wound strings in the past and was not a fan but the Pepe Romero string is in a different class.

 If you want a strong flamenco sound I would recommend these strings.
 Notes played on the G string have a richness I have not encountered with any other brand.

-The C, E and A strings are fluorocarbon and settle down within a few days of playing, they give a powerful sound and although not as smooth as Aquila they feel very responsive and fast runs are hindered by them.
+The C, E and A strings are fluorocarbon and settle down within a few days of playing, they give a powerful sound and although not as smooth as Aquila they feel very responsive and fast runs are not hindered by them.

 Developed by La Bella they are refined by Pepe Romero and I would encourage any serious flamenco ukulele enthusiast to try them - you'll not regret it.